jshint/jshint/README.md

 [![Coverage Status](https://img.shields.io/coveralls/jshint/jshint.svg?style=flat)](https://coveralls.io/r/jshint/jshint?branch=master)

-JSHint is a community-driven tool that detects errors and potential problems in JavaScript code and that enforces your team's coding conventions.
-Since JSHint is so flexible, you can easily adjust it to your particular coding style and to the environment in which you expect your code to run.
+JSHint is a community-driven tool that detects errors and potential problems in JavaScript code.
+Since JSHint is so flexible, you can easily adjust it in the environment you expect your code to execute.
 JSHint is open source and will always stay this way.

 ## Our goal